FreedomBen/breakout71/Readme.md

 ## To do

 - avoid showing a +1 and -1 at the same time when a combo increase is reset
+- mention unlock conditions in help
+- show unlock condition in unlocks menu for perks as tooltip
+- fallback for mobile user to see unlock conditions

+## Done

 - add unlock conditions for levels in the form "reach high score X with perk A,B,C but without perk B,C,D"

-## Done

 - remove loop mode :
   - remove basecombo
   - remove mode